Dining with Dogs in Restaurants: What Pet Owners Need to Know

 Cantina 18 is a pet-friendly restaurant in Raleigh, NC

-Our first official dining experience was at a Southwest-inspired with Southern roots restaurant here in Raleigh called Cantina 18 in Cameron Village.
+Our first official dining experience was at a Southwest-inspired Southern roots restaurant in Raleigh called Cantina 18 in the Village District.
 It's a favorite lunch spot of mine.
 Chef Jason Smith uses fresh seasonal ingredients, and I've never been disappointed in all my meals there.

 Burrito at Cantina 18 in Cameron Village